-Post-Operative Instructions: IV Sedation and AnesthesiaBACK
+Post-Operative Instructions: After General AnesthesiaBACK

 To ensure the safety of patients who have been sedated, do not allow them to move about unassisted.
 Most surgery patients are unfamiliar with what normal post-operative recovery is and what is unusual.
 These instructions and guidelines will ensure your comfort and assist your healing process.
 If you have any questions regarding your post-operative procedure, please contact our office.